Fire Safety Issues in Modern Buildings: Common Defects, Risks, and Compliance Implications

 Frequently encountered defects include combustible façade materials, missing cavity barriers, inadequate fire-stopping around services, breaches in compartmentation, and non-compliant escape routes resulting from building alterations.

-Why are minor fire safety defects dangerous?
+Why are fire safety defects dangerous?

 Who is responsible for fire safety compliance in multi-occupied buildings?